cassiomolin/http-patch-spring/README.md

 ## Validating the patch

-(coming soon)
+Once the patch has been applied and before persisting the changes, we must ensure that the patch didn't lead the resource to an invalid state.

+(to be continued)

+### Decoupling the domain model from the API model

+As a good practice, we should _decouple_ the domain model from the API model.
+Exposing our domain model directly in the API may break the clients when changes are made to the domain model.
+That's why we should introduce a new set of models only for the API <sup>**</sp>.

+To minimize the boilerplate code of converting the domain model to the API model (and vice versa), we could rely on frameworks such as [MapStruct][mapstruct].
+We also could consider using [Lombok][lombok] to generate getters, setters, `equals()`, `hashcode()` and `toString()` methods for us.

+(to be continued)

 ---

 <sup>*</sup> You may not want to support `PUT` for creating resources if you rely on the server to generate identifiers for your resources.
-See [my answer][so.56241060] on Stack Overflow for details on this.
+See my [answer][so.56241060] on Stack Overflow for details on this.

+<sup>**</sup> I have described the benefits of this approach in this [answer][so.36175349] on Stack Overflow.

   [put]: https://tools.ietf.org/html/rfc7231#section-4.3.4
   [patch]: https://tools.ietf.org/html/rfc5789#section-2